voidexp/defense/README.md

 Python3 `venv` module is used to create a bottled virtual environment to avoid messing the global one with project-specific packages.

-    $ python3 -m venv .env
+    python3 -m venv .env

-    $ . .env/bin/activate       # for Bash shell
-    $ . .env/bin/activate.fish  # for Fish shell (my preference)
+By "activating" it, a number of shell variables will be overridden such a way that the local Python interpreter will be used and not the system one.

+On Linux/OSX if using Bash:

+    source .env/bin/activate

+On Windows in CMD/PowerShell

+    .env\Scripts\activate

 Install the build-environment packages:

-    $ pip install -r requirements.txt
+    pip install -r requirements.txt

 _NOTE: these packages are required by build scripts._

 Install the game runtime packages into engine's directory:

-    $ pip install -t core/beer/python requirements-game.txt
+    pip install -t core/beer/python requirements-game.txt

 _NOTE: these packages are available to game's Python runtime for import, add there anything you'd need._

-## Compile the engine's core
+## Compile the engine
 First, run the `configure.py` script which will attempt to find the compiler, libraries and whatever is needed and generate build rules:

-    $ ./configure.py
+On Linux/OSX:

+    python configure.py

+On Windows you have to specify explicitly the paths to development headers and libraries using command-line options, for example:

+    python configure.py --sdl-incpath=C:\SDKs\SDL2-2.0.7\include --sdl-libpath=C:\SDKs\SDL2-2.0.7\lib\x64 --python-incpath=C:\Python36\include --python-libpath=C:\Python36\libs

+For additional options and their meanings, check

+    python configure.py --help

-The build command is the simplest one, assuming you have `tup` installed:
+The build command is the simplest one, assuming you have `tup` in system PATH:

-    $ tup
+    tup

 # Play!
-On successful build, you will have a `defense-x86_64` executable (on 64-bit architecture) in the project's root directory, just execute it:
+On successful build, you will have the game executable placed in `core/`, however, it may be necessary to specify also the library paths before runnning it, otherwise the loader won't be able to resolve missing DLLs:

-    $ ./defense-x86_64
+Linux/OSX example:

+    LD_LIBRARY_PATH=core/beer core/defense-x86_64

+Windows example:

+    set PATH=%PATH%;core/beer;C:\SDKs\SDL2-2.0.7\lib\x64;C:\Python36
+    core/defense-amd64.exe

+NOTE: On Windows you can also copy-paste the required DLLs right into the directory where the executable is located.